chrokh/toow-old/chapters/delegates.md

 ## Motivation

+% TODO: This first part should perhaps be moved to strategy pattern intro?
 Verbs are just as important as nouns.
 Functions are also values.
 Functions have types, just like values have types.
 The value `2` might have type `int` and the function `+` might have type `int -> int`.
 We would read the latter as "int to int".
 Or verbosely, we would say that the function `+` maps from `int` to `int`.

+Delegates, in C#, can be viewed as a more compact implementation of strategy pattern.
+Inversely, strategy pattern can be seen as a way to implement delegates in object oriented languages.

 ## Definition